onivim/oni2/STAGING_SIGNOFF.md

 __Pass:__
 - [F] Win
-- [ ] OSX
+- [F] OSX
 - [F] Linux

-> NOTE: Seems to work for other files - need to investigate
+> NOTE: Seems to work for other files - need to investigate.
+Seems like it does not reproduce with `:set nowrap`

 # 4. Editing